You can install ArcGIS Web Adaptor on its own using the steps provided here, or you can install silently using command line parameters.

 The version of ArcGIS Web Adaptor must always match the version of Portal for ArcGIS you're using.

 Each ArcGIS Web Adaptor must have its own unique name; you cannot have two Web Adaptors with the same name on a single web server.
+If a naming conflict is detected during the installation, a warning message is displayed.
+You must uninstall the earlier version with the same name to resolve the conflict.
+Alternatively, you can change the name of one of the Web Adaptors to proceed with the installation.

 ArcGIS Web Adaptor and Tomcat do not need to be installed on the same machine if you will configure the Web Adaptor with the portal through your browser.
 However, if you will configure the Web Adaptor using the configurewebadaptor.sh tool, the Web Adaptor and Tomcat must be installed on the same machine.